 - 1. To approve Strategies presented by the relevant Committees. - 2.
-To approve the planning cycle proposed by the Senior Management Executive Leadership Team for the preparation of the Outcomes Framework and Assurance Model and Agreement, the College Strategic Plan, and to approve the Plan itself before publication.

-- 3. To approve the annual accounts, following consideration by the Business, Resources and Infrastructure Committee and Audit Committee. - 4.
+To approve the planning cycle proposed by the Executive Leadership Team for the preparation of the Outcomes Framework and Assurance Model, the College Strategic Plan, and to approve the Plan itself before publication. - 3.
+To approve the annual accounts, following consideration by the Business, Resources and Infrastructure Committee and Audit Committee. - 4.
 To approve the College budget proposals, following consideration by the Business, Resources and Infrastructure Committee. - 5.
-To approve the appointment of the Principal and Chief Executive. - 6.
-To approve any financial packages in excess of statutory provisions, for severance payments, following consideration by the Performance Review and Remuneration Committee. - 7.
-To receive and consider at each meeting the Board of Management extract from the rolling Ayrshire College Corporate Strategic Risk Register, and to advise the Audit and Risk Committee accordingly.

-To receive, consider and approve the Ayrshire College Corporate Strategic Risk Register following consideration and comment by the Audit and Risk Committee.

-- 8. To receive, consider and approve recommendations from the Search and Nomination Committee on the membership of new and reappointed Board Members, prior to submission to the Scottish Ministers for approval; - 9.
+To approve the appointment of the Principal and Chief Executive.

+- 6. To approve any financial packages in excess of statutory provisions, for severance payments, following consideration by the Performance Review and Remuneration Committee. - 7.
+To receive and consider at each meeting the Strategic Risk Register, and to advise the Audit and Risk Committee accordingly. - 8.
+To receive, consider and approve recommendations from the Search and Nomination Committee on the membership of new and reappointed Board Members, prior to submission to the Scottish Ministers for approval;1 - 9.
 To ensure that appropriate and adequate induction procedures are in place for all new Board Members. - 10.
 To ensure that the arrangements made to implement the College Health and Safety Management System are effective.